lovepop1/emotiai/README.md

 for Windows Powershell:
    1) pip install -r requirements.txt

+## Step 4: Create Database and schema in Snowflake and a Cortex Search service

+1. Create a vast collection of Cognitive Behavioural therapy guides and research and create chunks in the database.
+2. Refer to this link to create database and search services - https://quickstarts.snowflake.com/guide/ask_questions_to_your_own_documents_with_snowflake_cortex_search/#0

-### Step 4: Create .env file and enter your snowflake account details
+### Step 5: Create .env file and enter your snowflake account details
 SNOWFLAKE_USER=<br>
 SNOWFLAKE_USER_PASSWORD=<br>
 SNOWFLAKE_ACCOUNT=<br>